Haidra-Org/AI-Horde-Worker/README.md

 # AI Horde Worker

 This repo contains the latest implementation for the [AI Horde](https://aihorde.net) Worker.
-This will turn your graphics card(s) into a worker for the AI Horde and you will receive in turn kudos which will give you priority for your own generations.
+This will turn your graphics card(s) into a Dreamer,Scribe or Alchemist for the AI Horde and you will receive in turn kudos which will give you priority for your own generations.

-Alternatively you can become a Alchemist which is much more lightweight and can even run on CPU (i.e. without a GPU)

-To run the bridge, simply follow the instructions for your own OS
+To run the bridge, simply follow the instructions for your own OS.

 # Installing